INORGANIC CHEMISTRY

 cadmium

-A soft, silvery-white, malleable and ductile, metallic element, found in group II of the periodic table.
-Cadmium was first isolated by Fredrich Stromeyer in Göttingen, Germany, in 1817.
+Cadmium (Cd) is a soft, silvery-white, malleable and ductile, metallic element and anomalous transition element, found in group IIB of the periodic table.
+It was first isolated by Fredrich Stromeyer in Göttingen, Germany, in 1817.
 The name comes from the Latin cadmia, the name for the mineral calomine.
 It is found in the mineral greenockite (a sulfide) but is chiefly obtained as a by-product in the extraction of zinc and lead.
-Cadium sulfide, prepared artificially, is a bright yellow color and is used by artists in the form of cadmium yellow.
+Cadmium sulfide, prepared artificially, is bright yellow in color and used by artists in the form of cadmium yellow.

-Cadmium is used in the manufacture of fusible alloys, for electroplating, and in nickel-cadmium batteries.
-As it is a good absorber of neutrons it is used in the manufacture of control rods for nuclear reactors.
+Cadmium is also used in the manufacture of fusible (low-melting) alloys, for electroplating to give corrosion-resistance, and in nickel-cadmium batteries.
+As it is a good absorber of neutrons, it is used in the manufacture of control rods for nuclear reactors.
 Chemically, it resembles zinc but forms more complex compounds.
 Its most common isotope is cadmium-114 (28.86 percent).

 atomic number 48